 What’s growing, fruiting, flowering, germinating, and cropping in our tropical food garden in September.
 That’s the first month of spring where we are.
 By the end of the first week of September the days were starting to get unpleasantly hot.
 For the first time I could feel summer coming and dreading it, honestly.
 There was a little rain in very early September but our grass is brown and dead already.
 Other than the grass, everything else was just exploding in September, particularly after that little bit of rain.
 Watering was essential.

-Most plants in our tropical food garden will grow as perennials.
+Most vegetables and fruits in our tropical food garden will grow as perennials.
 By keeping this month by month record I’m trying to learn and become a better gardener.

 The first few to form may be very close to ripe.
 It’s impossible to tell as they’re high.
 New fruit is still forming at the very start of September.

 The lemon tree flowered in late August and by the first week in September we can see set fruit swelling.
 Wet and windy conditions blew a lot of the blossom away and pollinators seemed thin on the ground, so that was a relief.
 Luckily we still have lemons in the freezer from the last harvest.